Unresolved sideband photon recoil spectroscopy of molecular ions: Discussion

-A second important feature of unresolved sideband PRS is that the spectroscopic signal does essentially not depend on which of the two states of the transition is occupied by the target ion when applying the spectroscopic light pulses.
-In particular, in relation to localizing a narrow transition with an associated slow spontaneous decay rate, not to have to initialize the target ion in the lowest lying state before applying the spectroscopic light source can speed up the time that is otherwise required to obtain a spectrum.
-Indeed, as in the case considered in sub-section \ref{laserBroad}, the main contribution to the spectral broadening of the intrinsically narrow line stems from broadening of the motional state distribution due to light stimulated processes, i.e., absorption and stimulated emission.
+A second important feature of unresolved sideband PRS is that the spectroscopic signal does essentially not depend on which of the two transition states are occupied by the target ion when applying the spectroscopic light pulses.
+In particular, in relation to localizing a narrow transition with an associated slow spontaneous decay rate, not having to initialize the target ion in the lowest lying state before applying the spectroscopic light source can speed up the time that is otherwise required to obtain a spectrum.
+Indeed, as in the case considered in Sec. \ref{laserBroad}, the main contribution to the spectral broadening of the intrinsically narrow line stems from broadening of the motional state distribution due to light stimulated processes, i.e., absorption and stimulated emission.

-This bring us finally to a short presentation of how one can, in a simple physical picture, understand the spectroscopic signals obtained in Sec. \ref{Simu}.
-While the initial internal state of the target ion is essentially irrelevant, the initial motional state of the two-ion system is highly important, since the spectroscopic signal is in essence a measure of how much population is left in the motional ground state after the application of the spectroscopic light pulse\footnote{It is in fact the following red sideband shelving pulse on the readout ion that allows for measuring the motional ground state population.}.
-From this, one can understand the strong spectral broadening of the spectroscopic signal from a simple three-level picture.
-In this picture, in addition to the two transition levels, one considers a third auxiliary level that is populated whenever absorption or emission leads to a change in motional state away from the ground state.
-While in our presented model absorption and emission processes can also bring back population from excited motional states to the ground state, the general broadening with time of the motional state distribution will only lead to smaller deviations from the simple three level model.
-Simulations based on this very reduced picture gives results in close agreement with the full simulations, and qualitatively explain the spectral signal broadening by the fact that the signal is actually related to the depletion of the motional ground state.
-Since simulating the expected spectroscopic signal by this three-level scheme is several orders of magnitude faster than the full model presented in this paper, it can be a very useful tool as a rough guide to optimize experimental parameters.
+This brings us finally to a short presentation of how one can, in a simple physical picture, understand the spectroscopic signals obtained in Sec. \ref{Simu}.
+While it is essentially irrelevant whether the target ion is initially in the ground or excited state of the target transition, the initial motional state of the two-ion system is highly important, since the spectroscopic signal is in essence a measure of how much population is left in the motional ground state after the application of the spectroscopic light pulse.
+If the following RSB shelving pulse(s) on the readout ion could transfer all population in $n_{ip}, n_{op}>0$ to $\ket{e_r}$, the resulting fluorescence level would exactly reflect the remaining motional ground state population.
+From this insight, one can describe the essence of unresolved PRS through a 3-level picture as depicted in Fig. \ref{3-level}.